To see Pip discuss our Mixed Media provisions, please click here:

-Subscription is easily set up with a payment card by using our booking platform when you reserve a space on the course.
+Subscription is easily set up with a pyament card by using our booking platform when you reserve a space on the course.

-If you are booking in June and July, you will receive a notification that your subscription is 'paused'.
-This is to prevent the system from automatically taking payment prior to 1st September.
+If you are booking in the months prior to your course start date, you will receive a notification that your subscription is 'paused'.
+This is to prevent the system from taken payment prematurely.